These feelings won’t go away

 – Sideways, Citizen Cope

 “I loved my daughter,” Bobbie murmured, “but I’m not sure I ever understood her.”
 She stirred her tea a bit restlessly.
 “To set up a scene like that—”

 Elizabeth bit her lip, her heart aching for Bobbie, but she was unsurprised to learn that the reading of Carly’s will had been a disaster.
 Carly had designed it for shock value — in the event she passed before Michael was an adult, she asked that Edward and AJ be invited to the reading of her will along with Jason, Sonny, and Bobbie.

-Not that there had been any surprises—even Elizabeth knew Carly had set up a trust for Michael with Jason and Bobbie as executors, that Jason had been left guardianship, but…
+Not there had been any surprises—Even Elizabeth knew Carly had set up a trust for Michael with Jason and Bobbie as executors, that Jason had been left guardianship, but…

 “I know Edward can be difficult,” Bobbie continued.
 “He’s cantankerous, stubborn, arrogant—but he didn’t deserve what she wrote.
 What she said about him.”